xdsopl/entropy/README.md

 # Entropy coding compression challenge of various Bernoulli distributions
+## About
+The coders here are meant to be useful with binary streams, like those coming from [fax machines](https://en.wikipedia.org/wiki/Fax) or [bit planes](https://en.wikipedia.org/wiki/Bit_plane).

 ## Conclusion
 `rle_switch` is a robust choice when the distribution of zeros and ones can change between extremes but is beaten by `rle_zeros` the moment we have more zeros than ones. `rle_leb128` is a solid choice if we need a simple byte based encoding and mostly deal with either lots of zeros or ones.